Flyby (spaceflight): Natural flyby

 Flyby is also sometimes loosely used to describe when, for example, an asteroid approaches and coasts by the Earth.

 This was also the term for when a comet did a flyby of Mars in 2014.

 P/2016 BA14 was radar imaged at distance of 2.2 e6mi from Earth in 2016, during its flyby.
 This enabled the size of the nucleus to be calculated to about 1 km in diameter.

 On December 16, 2018 the short period comet 46P/Wirtanen had its closest approach of Earth, coming within 7.1 e6mi (one of its closest approaches to Earth).
+NASA researcher Michael DiSanti said the comet's flyby will allow detailed studies of what it's made of as more of the comet’s nucleus becomes exposed to sunlight.